xopxe/lumen/README.md

 - Tasks can register a name, and query for tasks by name.
 - Tasks also can wait for a given name to get registered.

-## Pipes
+## Pipes & Streams

-There are also pipes, for intertask communications.
+There are also pipes and streams, for intertask communications.

-- Similar to signals, but writers can get blocked too (when pipe gets full).
+- Unlike with plain signals, writers can get blocked too (when pipe or stream gets full).
 - Synchronous and asynchronous (with a timeout) modes supported.
-- Multiple readers and writers per pipe supported.
+- Multiple readers and writers supported.
 - For when no signal can get lost!

-## Mutex
+## Mutexes

 There are cases when you must guarantee that only one task is accessing a piece of code at a time.
 Mutexes provide a mechanism for that.
 Notice that Lumen, being a